 - Make a Haunted Gingerbread House – stores sell kits these days for Haunted Gingerbread Houses, but if you want to make and decorate your own, use Halloween colours like purple, orange, black, green and red in the icing, and Halloween candies and sweets!

-- Eat Candy Corn – not readily available in the UK, but you can *buy it on Amazon.
+- Eat Candy Corn – this candy is not readily available in the UK, but you can buy it on Amazon.
 I really like candy corn, it tastes like a mix between honey and caramel, with a texture almost of fudge, is the best way I can describe it!

 - Make Blood & Bone Truffles

 - Bake a Batch of Pumpkin Doughnuts – pictured below

 - Make Pumpkin Truffles

 - Binge Watch American Horror Story – or another horror series of your choice

 - Make Witch Finger Shortbread – pictured below